 By Michael Lanza

 Some places just find their way into your heart and stick there.
 I fell in love with the entire North Cascades region of Washington on my first trip to the Glacier Peak Wilderness more than 20 years ago.
-I’ve returned several times since to backpack and climb, but the Spider Gap-Buck Creek Pass Loop had long been on my to-do list.
-When I finally got to this five-day, 44-mile hike, it didn’t disappoint, as you’ll see in this photo gallery.
+I’ve returned several times since to backpack and climb, but the five-day, 44-mile Spider Gap-Buck Creek Pass Loop really stands out for its scenery and adventure, as you’ll see in this photo gallery.

-With my family and three friends, I enjoyed five-star views of Glacier Peak and the sea of lower, jagged mountains surrounding it.
+Backpacking this loop, my family and three friends enjoyed five-star views of Glacier Peak and the sea of lower, jagged mountains surrounding it.
 Not only were spots like Spider Meadows and Spider Gap, the Upper Lyman Lakes basin, Image Lake, and the area around Buck Creek Pass absolutely stunning, but this trip produced one campsite that made my list of 25 all-time favorite backcountry campsites and two camps that made my list of the nicest campsites I’ve hiked past.
-It’s also one of my top 10 favorite backpacking trips and it harbors one of my favorite backcountry lakes.

-After viewing this photo gallery, see my full story about this trip, “Wild Heart of the Glacier Peak Wilderness: Backpacking the Spider Gap-Buck Creek Pass Loop,” which has many more photos and plenty of information to help you plan this trip yourself.
+See my feature story about this trip, “Wild Heart of the Glacier Peak Wilderness: Backpacking the Spider Gap-Buck Creek Pass Loop,” which has many more photos.
+Reading that story in full, including my expert tips to help you plan this trip, requires a paid subscription.

-See my All Trips page for menus of all of my stories about outdoor adventures at The Big Outside.
+See my All Trips List for a menu of all of my stories about outdoor adventures at The Big Outside.